Add Bootstrap to an Angular application

 Bootstrap

-Bootstrap with its latest, fourth version, is one of the most utilised front-end component libraries.
-It allows developers to add a sophisticated grid system, use components such as dropdowns, modals, navigation bars and progress bars.
+Bootstrap, now on its fourth version, is one of the most widely used front-end component libraries.
+It gives developers a grid system, dropdowns, modals, navigation bars, progress bars and more.

-To use Bootstrap in an Angular project, first, make sure to create an Angular application via the Angular CLI by executing ng new [app-name].
+To use Bootstrap in an Angular project, first scaffold an Angular application via the CLI: ng new [app-name].

-Let's also go ahead and install Bootstrap for the project via npm: npm i bootstrap.
+Then install Bootstrap via npm: npm i bootstrap.

 Setup

-Once the installation has completed, we need to modify the angular.json file which is located at the root of the project folder.
-This JSON file is where we can locate the settings for the application such as the TypeScript linter settings, test settings and others - including which external JavaScript and CSS file to load.
+After installation, we need to edit the angular.json file at the project root.
+This JSON file holds application settings: TypeScript linter config, test settings, and (crucially) which external JavaScript and CSS files to load.

-Find the path to styles and scripts (projects - project-name - architect - build) and add the following values:
+Find the path to styles and scripts (projects - project-name - architect - build) and drop in the following values:

 "styles": [